huntrag/20CS02003_20CS02007_20CS02010_CloudComputingProject/drafts/README.md

 - draft 3 can take input and broadcast them to connected servers
 - draft 4 works properly and each process enters critical section properly
 - draft 5 works properly with debug outputs
+- draft 6 has timestamps and enters modifies file in critical section